Tuia Fuatogi Puʻa Letoa

-Tuia Logoiai Puʻa Fuatogi Letoa is a Samoan politician and Member of the Legislative Assembly of Samoa.
-He is a member of the Human Rights Protection Party.
+Tuia Logoiai Puʻa Fuatogi Letoa is a Samoan politician and former member of the Legislative Assembly of Samoa.
+He is a member of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party.

-Tuia is a former chief executive of Samoa Airways.
+Letoa is a former chief executive of Samoa Airways.
 Following the sinking of HMNZS Manawanui in 2024 he called for the New Zealand government to compensate villagers in Safata for environmental damage, and also approached the Chinese government for assistance.

-He was first elected to the Legislative Assembly at the 2025 Samoan general election.
+He was first elected to the Legislative Assembly at the 2025 Samoan general election as a candidate for the Human Rights Protection Party (HRPP), after winning the Safata 2 seat.
+Letoa defected from the HRPP to join FAST in May 2026, citing the wishes of his district chiefs.
+He subsequently resigned from parliament on 26 May to comply with the Electoral Act, which mandates that a representative vacate their seat should they change their affiliation during a parliamentary term, triggering a by-election.